Coffeelot/cw-racingapp/README.md

 Depending on how you're setting it up, you might want to spawn yourself a racingapp item and create an account.

 Use the command `createracinguser` to do this.
 For example:
-`/createracinguser 1 god IReadTheReadme`
+`/createracinguser god 1 IReadTheReadme`
-This will create a racer account for the user with serverID 1 (probably you if you're on your dev server).
+This will create a god account for the user with serverID 1 (probably you if you're on your dev server) called IReadTheReadme.
 Spawn the item `racing_gps` normally and use it.

 # Updating?